-- Providing input to the SEP. - Entering events into a stakeholder database (e.g. Consultation Manager). - Coordinating community and stakeholder meetings. - Follow up phone calls with key stakeholders and coordinating timetable of stakeholder meetings. - Assisting with preparation of public communication materials. - Attending community and stakeholder meetings (where required).
+- a) Providing inputs to the SEP. - b) Entering events into Consultation Manager. - c) Coordinating community and stakeholder meetings. - d) Follow up phone calls with key stakeholders and coordinating timetable of stakeholder meetings. - e) Assisting with preparation of public communication materials. - f) Attending community and stakeholder meetings (where required).